The magic of the trumpet

-In the middle of the celebrations for Easter, a Baroque music festival is set to take place in St. Johann in 2025, for the first time – a highlight for music lovers and those of you who are interested in culture.
-Between 13th and 26th April, St. Johann will become the venue for an impressive programme, where the focus is on the beauty and variety of Baroque music.
-The festival provides a unique opportunity to experience the works of great composers including Johann Sebastian Bach, Heinrich Ignaz Franz Biber, Georg Friedrich Händel and Antonio Vivaldi, in a variety of locations in St. Johann.
-Renowned artists and ensembles will awaken the venerable sounds of this era, taking their audience with them on a musical journey into the 17th and 18th century.
-The concerts will be held in the Deanery parish church, in the former hospital church of St. Nicholas near Weitau and in the parish hall.
-These concert venues will provide a perfect ambience, in terms of acoustics and architecture.
+Immediately after the festive Easter season, the Baroque Music Festival will take place in St. Johann for the second time in 2026 – a highlight for music lovers and culture enthusiasts.
+From 6 to 26 April, St. Johann will be the venue for an impressive programme that highlights the beauty and diversity of Baroque music.
+The festival offers a unique opportunity to experience the works of great composers such as Johann Sebastian Bach, Dietrich Buxtehude, Henry Purcell, Ivan Hovhaness and Antonio Vivaldi in various locations in St. Johann.
+Renowned artists and ensembles will bring the venerable sounds of this era to life and take the audience on a musical journey into the 17th and 18th centuries.
+The concerts will take place in the Deanery Parish Church, the Hospital Church of St. Nicholas near Weitau and the Parish Hall.
+These concert venues offer the perfect acoustic and architectural ambience.

 When